google/zetasql/docs/user-defined-functions.md

 ### Specifying TVF arguments {#tvf_arguments}

-When a TVF with parameters is called, arguments must be passed in for all parameters that do not have defaults.
+When a TVF with function parameters is called, arguments must be passed in for all function parameters that do not have defaults.
 An argument can be of any supported ZetaSQL type or table, but must be coercible to the related function parameter's type.

 Specify a table argument the same way you specify the fields of a